NewChakri/AB-Testing-Project/README.md

 - Select the columns representing the groups (A/B) and the target metric.
 - Automatically performs normality tests and chooses the appropriate statistical test (Independent Samples t Test or Mann-Whitney U Test).
 - Displays the results of the A/B test, including p-values and test type.

+## How to Use

+Upload Data: Begin by uploading your CSV file containing the necessary columns.
+Select Columns: Choose the group (A/B) and target metric columns from the uploaded data.
+Run A/B Test: Click the button to run the A/B test and view the results.

 ## Example Scenario: Website Feature Engagement